 You need a specific type of microphone to properly capture the sound from your tom drums.
 There are many mics made specifically for this purpose.
-Also, tom mics that are easily mountable can really make things easier during setup.
+Also, easily mountable tom mics can make things easier during setup.

-My top recommendation for rack toms would be the Audix D2 Hypercardioid Dynamic Microphone, due to its warmer sound and low impedance.
+My top recommended tom mic is the Audix D2, due to its warm sound reproduction and low impedance.